 Overhead Crane Safety, 29 CFR 1910.179

 A crane is a machine used for lifting and lowering a load and moving it horizontally, with the hoisting mechanism an integral part of the machine.
 Overhead cranes are used in many industries to move heavy and oversized objects that other material handling methods cannot.
 Overhead cranes have a railed support structure, known as a bridge, and a wheeled trolley that travels across the bridge horizontally.
 The other primary component of an overhead crane is the hoist, that’s attached to the trolley, and is used to perform the lifts.
 Several varieties of overhead cranes exist including gantry, semi-gantry, cantilever gantry, storage bridge and wall cranes.

 - All overhead and gantry cranes installed after August 31, 1971, must meet the specifications of the American National Standard Institute (ANSI) / American Society of Mechanical Engineers (ASME) Safety Code for Overhead and Gantry Cranes, ANSI B30.2.0-1967 which is incorporated by reference as specified in 29 CFR 1910.6(e)(19) and was last updated in 2016

 - Cranes can be modified and load capacity rerated as long as the modifications and associated structure is thoroughly checked for the new rated load by a qualified engineer or the equipment manufacturer

 - Walkways cannot be placed in a crane operating zone that would compromise employee safety when the crane is in operation

-- Only designated personnel will be permitted to operate a crane
+- Only designated personnel are permitted to operate a crane

-The OSHA overhead crane safety regulation specifies design requirements on the construction of the cab and its controls as well as the cab’s lighting; foot-walks, ladders and stairways; bridge and trolley bumpers; hoist, holding, trolley and bridge brakes; electrical components; hoisting equipment; and warning devices.
+OSHA specifies design requirements on the construction of the cab and its controls as well as the cab’s lighting; foot-walks, ladders and stairways; bridge and trolley bumpers; hoist, holding, trolley and bridge brakes; electrical components; hoisting equipment; and warning devices.